16 questions to ask as a freelancer-to-be

 Do I like to control my goals, schedules, and finances?

 Being in control is one of the perks of being your own boss.
 But, it comes with a lot of work.
-You need to be capable of managing all these responsibilities.
+You need to be capable of managing all these responsibilities, from setting actionable goals to finding a work rhythm that works for you.
 Once you do, you’ll be able to reap all the benefits of working for yourself.

 Do I prefer to manage myself?